-- A. For the information about exposure of the Group's interest rate and liquidity risks, please refer to Note 12(2). - B. Collateral for bank loan.

-For bank loans secured by the Group's assets, please see Note 8.
+- A. For the information about exposure of the Group's interest rate and liquidity risks, please refer to Note 12(2). - B. Pledged assets for bank loanFor bank loans secured by the Group's assets, please refer to Note 8.